 A second workshop, Sloan-NOMIS 2018 Workshop on Attention and Choice, took place at New York University in February 2018.

-The 2018 Summer School on Cognitive Foundations of Economic Behavior will be held in Vitznau, Switzerland from June 29 to July 8, 2018.
+The 2018 Summer School on Cognitive Foundations of Economic Behavior was held in Vitznau, Switzerland from June 29 to July 8, 2018.

 Silver Professor of Economics

 John Bates Clark Professor of Political Economy at Columbia University